brendondalaba/tldr-bible/src/content/bible/31-obadiah.md

 group: 'Minor Prophets'
 ---

-# Obadiah
-*The God Who Humbles the Proud and Protects His People*

-> “The day of the Lord is near for all nations.
-As you have done, it will be done to you.” — **Obadiah 1:15**

-Obadiah is a brief but bold prophecy about pride, betrayal, and divine justice.
-It declares that God will bring down the arrogant and lift up the humble — showing that no nation or person is beyond His reach or His care.

----

 ## Overview
 Obadiah’s prophecy focuses on **Edom**, a nation descended from Esau (Jacob’s brother).
 When Jerusalem was attacked, Edom stood by — even rejoicing and taking advantage of Israel’s suffering.